Dogs are believed to be the best stress relievers, which is why now they are used as service dogs and therapy dogs around the world.

 Wrapping it Up:

-Regardless of the breed, dogs are a blessing on mankind.
+Regardless of the breed, dogs are a blessing to mankind.
 They please you, help you, cuddle you, entertain you, and would go beyond limits to take care of you.
 So, in response, it should be your duty to reward them with love, treats, walks, and surprises.

 Image credit: Prize Poodles and Doodles